 2. Treatment Options:-

-Medication, physical therapy, and alterations to one’s way of life are examples of non-surgical therapies that may be utilised to treat orthopaedic disorders.
+Medication, physical therapy, and alterations to one’s way of life are examples of non-surgical therapies that may be utilized to treat orthopedic disorders.
 These treatments are intended to alleviate pain and speed recovery.
 Joint replacement or fracture fixation are two possible surgical procedures that may be required in certain circumstances.
 Following medical treatment, the processes of rehabilitation and recovery, which may include physical activity and many types of therapy, are essential for regaining lost function and enhancing mobility.

 Prevention and Management Strategies